 Choose your country to see the products for your location

-SALSA® MLPA® probemixes P034 DMD-1 and P035 DMD-2 detect copy number variations in the DMD gene.
+SALSA MLPA probemixes P034 DMD Mix 1 and P035 DMD Mix 2 detect copy number variations in the DMD gene.

 Specifications

-Contents: P034 DMD-1 and P035 DMD-2 together contain 97 MLPA probes, including probes for all 79 DMD exons in the transcript variant Dp427m and 1 probe for exon 1 in the transcript variant Dp427c.
+Contents: P034 DMD Mix 1 and P035 DMD Mix 2 together contain 100 MLPA probes, including 82 probes for DMD (covering all exons in the transcript variant Dp427m, with an additional probe for exon 1 in the transcript variant Dp427c).

 Tissue: genomic DNA isolated from human peripheral whole blood or specified prenatal samples (see Intended Purpose).